 § 45-22.2-6.
 Required content of a comprehensive plan.

-(a) The comprehensive plan must utilize a minimum twenty (20) year planning timeframe in considering forecasts, goals, and policies.
+(a) Except as set forth herein, the comprehensive plan must utilize a minimum twenty-year (20) planning timeframe in considering forecasts, goals, and policies.

 (1) Goals and policies.
 The plan must identify the goals and policies of the municipality for its future growth and development and for the conservation of its natural and cultural resources.
 The goals and policies of the plan shall be consistent with the goals and intent of this chapter and embody the goals and policies of the state guide plan.